Monsy99/notes-app/README.md

 - You can download it [here](https://www.mongodb.com/try/download/community)

-- To make sure you properly installed mongodb run:

- `mongo --version`

-- It should return a message about your current mongo version
+- Create a directory for default mongo data path "C:\data\db"

 - Open a cmd in the bin directory of the installed folder.
   It might be under "C:\mongodb" or "C:\Program Files\MongoDB\Server\X.X\bin" (Windows)

 - Run:

- `mongod.exe --pathname "?path"`
+ `mongod.exe`

 In the pathname argument you can specify a folder to save the db files but it's not necessary